frederik-hoeft/rimworld-more-injuries/README.md

 After each step, the doctor will re-evaluate the patient's condition and decide on the next course of action.
 The treatment sequence will continue until the patient is fully stabilized or until the doctor is unable to access the necessary medical devices or treatments.

+> [!CAUTION]
-> :warning: **Note**: Be aware that due to the complexity of the treatment sequence, the doctor may not necessarily choose the most optimal treatment at each step.
+> Beware that due to the complexity of the treatment sequence, the doctor may not necessarily choose the most optimal treatment at each step.
 As the severity of the conditions are not taken into account, the doctor may not always prioritize the most life-threatening conditions first.
 It is recommended to keep a close eye on the treatment progress and intervene manually if necessary.

 ### Hearing Protection